Skip to content

 Step 4Find Your Core and Logical Processor Count

-Once you’ve selected the CPU in Task Manager, you can easily find your processor’s core and logical processor count.
+Once you've selected the CPU in Task Manager, you can find your processor's core and logical processor count.
 Look towards the top right of the CPU details section.
-Windows clearly labels these numbers, showing you the ‘Cores’ and ‘Logical processors’ for your PC’s CPU.
+Windows clearly labels these numbers as 'Cores' and 'Logical processors' for your PC's CPU, showing you exactly how many processing units your computer has.

 Near the top right of this section, you will find the numbers you are looking for.
 Windows labels them clearly: